AlexWhoDoes/bell_study/README.md

 To request a list of document types just use that link: http://localhost:8888/docs

-As a response you will receive Json formatted output
+As a response you will receive Json formatted output:
 ```
 {
     "data": [